michellab/AMMo/examples/project.md

   --slurm              Whether to run setup as a slurm job
 ```

-In the simplest case, only the input PDB needs to be provided, together with the system and state it corresponds to. `setup_system` runs the `setup_system.py` script, but uses the protocol set in the project defaults.
+In the simplest case, only the input PDB needs to be provided, together with the system and state it corresponds to. `setup` runs the `setup_system.py` script, but uses the protocol set in the project defaults.
 An example of that YAML portion would look something like this:
 ```bash
 setup :
     GROMACS: 7500,100,250